waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **TM31 (Mud-Slap):** Received from Falkner.
 *   **TM39:** Found in Union Cave B1F.

 # IV.
-Reflection Log

-## A. 50-Turn Reflection Takeaways (Turn 5423)
-*   **Immediate Action Mandate (Reaffirmed Again):** I continue to demonstrate a critical failure in adhering to the Immediate Action Mandate.
-Despite previous reflections, I again deferred data management tasks (marking warps).
-This must stop.
-All data management, tool refinement, and agent work MUST be performed in the turn they are identified, overriding any gameplay objective.
-This is my most critical operational directive.
-*   **Untested Assumption (Ruins of Alph Puzzle):** My primary assumption remains that solving the Kabuto puzzle is mandatory for progression.
-An alternative hypothesis is that the puzzle is optional, and the true path forward is via an unexplored warp.
-*   **Test Plan:** After completing (or abandoning) this puzzle, I will immediately test this alternative hypothesis by exploring the unmarked warp at (4,0) in this chamber.

-## B. Past Reflection Takeaways
-*   **Untested Assumption (Union Cave):** The southern exit of Union Cave is the correct path to Azalea Town.
-An alternative hypothesis is that the true path is via the currently inaccessible western section or the unexplored ladder.
-I will test this by continuing south, and if that path is blocked, I will need to find another way into the western part of the cave.

-# V. Phone Calls & Side Quests
+Phone Calls & Side Quests
 *   Wade called about the Bug-Catching Contest at the National Park.

-# VI.
-New Discoveries & Lessons
+# V. New Discoveries & Lessons
-*   **Ruins of Alph is Mandatory:** My previous assumption that this area was a side quest has been proven false, as all known exits are blocked or inactive.
-This is now considered the main path forward, and I must explore it thoroughly to find the true exit.
+*   **Ruins of Alph Puzzle:** Solving the Kabuto puzzle caused Unown to appear in the inner chambers.
+This seems to be the intended progression.
 *   **SUPER_NERD at (4, 21) in Union Cave is not a trainer.** He is an NPC who gives a hint about Pokémon roars on Fridays.
 The western path is currently blocked by him.

-# VII.
+# VI.
 Puzzle Solutions

 ## A. Ruins of Alph (Kabuto Puzzle)
 *   **Hypothesis 1 (Failed):** The puzzle is solved by arranging the 16 pieces to form an image of the Pokémon Kabuto.
     *   **Test:** All pieces were arranged correctly into the Kabuto image.
     *   **Result:** The game did not automatically exit the puzzle screen.
     *   **Conclusion:** This hypothesis is incorrect.